SenseNet/docs.sensenet.com/content/concepts/content-types/12-tasklist.md

 # Special fields

-All the field are inherited from its ancestors, there is no special field for this contetn type.
+All the field are inherited from its ancestors, there is no special field for this content type.

 # Example